Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for a lepton-antineutrino pair

 with $\vert \psi_{R,\uparrow(\downarrow)} (0) \rangle$ a right-handed bispinor with the corresponding spin polarization.
 We use this phenomenological description since, in the limit of no flavor oscillation, one expects the electron neutrino to have the lightest mass.
-Such an initial state corresponds to \eqref{evoluzione temporale psi chirality e spin} for the mass eigenstate $1$ project into the electron neutrino flavor.
+Such an initial state corresponds to Eq.~(\ref{evoluzione temporale psi chirality e spin}) for the mass eigenstate $1$ projected into the electron neutrino flavor.